Wx-Alliance-Alliance-Meteo/WxFactory/README.md

 * `snakeviz` A tool for visualizing profiling output

 ### To build documentation
 * `Sphinx`           Library to build the documentation
 * `myst-parser`      Library to parse markdown files for documentation
+* `sphinx-rtd-theme` Theme for the HTML documentation

 Python packages can be installed with the package management system of your Linux distribution or with `pip`.